generalui/hooks-for-redux/README.md

 > same redux, less than 1/2 the code

 Redux has many wonderful traits, but brevity isn't one of them.
-React added "hooks" and dramatically cleaned up how you managed Component state.
-Hooks-for-redux strives to similarly clean up how you manage redux state using a hooks-style API.
+Like how react added "hooks" to dramatically clean up state management for Components, hooks-for-redux strives to clean up how you manage redux state using a similar, hooks-style API.

 > NOTE: This is NOT a library for "hooking" Redux into React, at least not primarily. react-redux already does this elegantly.